When Code Crosses Borders: A Security-Centric Study of LLM-based Code Translation: Experimental Setup

 \subsection{Code Security Evaluation}

 In terms of evaluation methodology, we aim to identify whether vulnerabilities are introduced or preserved during the code translation process.
-We test existing vulnerability detection methods and analyze their limitations in this task.
-To address these challenges, we design a hybrid evaluation approach combining human expertise and LLMs, ensuring both the efficiency and accuracy of the detection process.
+We first test existing vulnerability detection methods and analyze their limitations in this task.
+To address these challenges, we primarily rely on a rigorous human expert evaluation approach, ensuring the accuracy and reliability of our security assessment.

 \textbf{Limitations of Automated Approaches.} We conduct systematic testing on mainstream static analysis tools.
-We randomly selected 60 Python samples from the complete set of STED translated code samples to form the test set.
+We randomly selected 60 Python samples from our translated code corpus to form the test set.
 Each sample in the test set is manually annotated for the presence of vulnerabilities.
 All static analysis tools are evaluated using the official rules provided by their developers.
 As shown in Table~\ref{tab:tool_performance}, these tools achieve less than 60\% F1 score in our task.
 These findings are consistent with recent studies in the academic community\cite{lenarduzzi2023critical}, reinforcing the conclusion that current static analysis techniques are insufficient for automated evaluation.
 Although test suites like Juliet\cite{black2018juliet} support automated evaluation in theory, their reliance on executable code and complex multi-file setups, along with the significant effort needed to adapt them to multiple languages, makes them impractical for our case.
 Additionally, the unpredictable way vulnerabilities arise during translation limits the achievable test coverage.

-\textbf{Human-as-a-judge Approach.} Given the limitations of existing automated evaluation methods, we employ a security researcher-driven assessment strategy.
+\textbf{Human-as-a-judge Approach.} Given the limitations of existing automated evaluation methods, we employ a security researcher-driven assessment as the primary evaluation method for our empirical study.
 Each code translation case undergoes meticulous review by experienced security researchers.
 The evaluation materials comprise the source code, corresponding CWE types, patch or vulnerability location, the translated code, and associated CVE records.

-To ensure consistency and reliability in the evaluation process, a multi-level review mechanism coupled with random sampling validation is implemented.
+To ensure consistent and standardized evaluation, we established explicit vulnerability classification criteria through discussions among senior security researchers.
+All evaluators were trained on these criteria and required to classify identified vulnerabilities according to our predefined taxonomy.